rodneyshupe/Cookbook/Recipes/Sides/CabbageKimchi.rst

 -  1 tablespoon grated garlic (5 to 6 cloves)
 -  1 teaspoon grated ginger
 -  1 teaspoon sugar
--  2 to 3 tablepoons seafood flavor or water (optional, see Recipe Notes)
+-  2 to 3 tablespoons seafood flavor or water (optional, see Recipe Notes)
 -  1 to 5 tablespoons Korean red pepper flakes (gochugaru)
 -  8 ounces Korean radish or daikon, peeled and cut into matchsticks
 -  4 scallions, trimmed and cut into 1-inch pieces